raspberrypilearning/storytime/worksheet.md

 Let's write a random interactive story with Python.

-## Using a Text Editor
+## Using IDLE

-A great way to write your code and test it in intervals is to use a text editor.
-You will be writing your code in Python 3, and the Python programming environment **IDLE3** has a text editor that you can use with it.
+A great way to write your code and test it in intervals is to use a IDLE, a development application for Python.
+You will be writing your code in Python 3.

 1. Load **IDLE3** by either double-clicking the desktop icon, or by clicking on the **Main Menu** followed by **Programming** and then selecting **Python 3**.